ShoutToMe/stm-sdk-android/sample-app.md

             // You can also set the channel programmatically if you have access to more than one channel
             // stmService.setChannelId("[channel ID]");

-            // Get a reference to the UI text box final EditText handleEditText = (EditText) findViewById(R.id.editTextUserHandle);
+            // Get a reference to the UI text box and update it with data from the server final EditText handleEditText = (EditText) findViewById(R.id.editTextUserHandle);
             stmService.getUser(new Callback<User>() {
                 @Override
                 public void onSuccess(final StmResponse<User> stmResponse) {